 Materials: Fine silver, copper, 14K gold.

-Copper photoetching of a linear drawing, overlayed onto fine silver, handformed into hollow pillows.
+Copper photoetching of a linear drawing, overlayed onto fine silver, handformed into a hollow pillow.

 Photo credit: Larry Sanders